-As with the Brick Lane market, there was a bit of a let down in terms of our expectations vs. reality.
-The coffee shop had undertaken a transfortmation from a cat café, to a coffee shop (with cats), and one of the biggest changes was that you couldn’t touch the cats unless they came up to you.
+As with the Brick Lane market, there was a bit of a letdown in terms of our expectations vs. reality.
+The coffee shop had undertaken a transformation from a cat café, to a coffee shop (with cats), and one of the biggest changes was that you couldn’t touch the cats unless they came up to you.
 It makes complete sense, as the cats can get quite stressed from constantly being picked up and stroked by strangers all day.

 We knew this going in (as they explicitly mention it on their website), and both support the idea as it’s kinder to the cats.
 However, we ended up being sat next to a couple of cats who after saying hello, promptly fell asleep ha.

-I ended up having their flower latte with hibiscus and rose (yum!) and Richard got out of his comfort zone with the tumeric latte.
-Both were nice and flavorful, and oh so pretty!
-We shared a berry cake (very sweet), and just sat there trying to mentally encourage the various sleeping cats around us to come and say hi.
+I ended up having their flower latte with hibiscus and rose (yum!) and Richard got out of his comfort zone with the turmeric latte.
+Both were nice and flavorful and oh-so-pretty!
+We shared a berry cake (very sweet) and just sat there trying to mentally encourage the various sleeping cats around us to come and say hi.
 If only they knew how much love and attention we would have provided!

 the sole curious cat who came to say hello